piotrnar/gocoin/README.md

 Use it for the intial blockchain download, or to sync your **client** after keeping it offline for a longer time.

 In addition there is also a set of more and less useful tools.
-They are all inside the **tools** folder.
+They are all inside the `tools/` folder.
-Each source file is a separate tool (compiles to a different executable).
+Each source file in that folder is a separate tool.

 # Website